Cyminology

 Cyminology is a jazz band based in Berlin with culturally and ethnically diverse influences.
 They primarily perform with Persian lyrics sung by Cymin Samawatie, who has Iranian and German heritage.
 The lyrics are frequently influenced by classical Persian poetry.
-The music of the quartet is a synthesis of contemporary jazz, classical and other elements.
-The band went on tour in the Middle East region in 2007 and the Caucasus region in 2008 as representatives of the Goethe-Institut and won the title of Best Band on the National Level of the Creole Global Music Contest in 2012.
+The music of the quartet is a synthesis of contemporary jazz, European classical music and other elements.
+The band went on tour in the Middle East in 2007 and the Caucasus region in 2008 as representatives of the Goethe-Institut and won the title of Best Band on the National Level of the Creole Global Music Contest in 2012.